RikdeBoer/BotBattler-JS/README.md

   Clientside (i.e. via Javascript) is usually preferred, as it doesn't require the spammy form data making a trip to the server before the attack can be detected.
 BotBattler-JS is a 100% clientside, early-detection solution.
-  Clientside detection means that the server cannot log spam activity as part of the spam detection process.
-Logging of spam detection may be added to BotBattler-JS in the future, as a separate task that posts trapped bot information to the server for logging & archiving.

   A second strategy used in conjunction with the above is measuring how many seconds pass between the time the page was loaded and the time the form was